-EUMETSAT provides comprehensive support to developing countries, in particular Africa.
+EUMETSAT provides comprehensive support to developing countries, particularly in Africa

-Changing rainfall patterns are predicted to have a negative impact on agriculture and food and water security, while extreme weather events, such as severe storms, droughts and floods, are expected to increase in frequency and intensity.
-In addition, sea level rise combined with storm surge and breaking waves is predicted to threaten coastal areas, potentially causing major population shifts.
+Changing rainfall patterns are predicted to have a negative impact on agriculture and food and water security, while extreme weather events, such as severe storms, droughts and floods are expected to increase in frequency and intensity.
+In addition, sea level rise, combined with storm surges and breaking waves, is predicted to threaten coastal areas, potentially causing major population shifts.

-EUMETSAT cooperation with Africa is part of the EUMETSAT strategic objective to “extend the user base for EUMETSAT data, products and services in EUMETSAT Member and Cooperating States and in WMO Member”.
-This overall objective is expressed in the wider framework of the Join Africa-EU Strategy and the World Meteorological Organization’s Strategic Plan.
+EUMETSAT’s cooperation with Africa is part of its strategic objective to “expand the user base for EUMETSAT data, products and services in EUMETSAT Member States and among WMO Members”.
+This overall objective is expressed in the wider framework of the Joint Africa-EU Strategy and the World Meteorological Organization’s regional plans.

 Contributing to the joint africa-eu strategy (jaes)

-The European union and the African states adopted the Joint Africa-EU Strategy (JAES) in 2007 and renewed it in 2010 and 2014 at the occasion of the EU-Africa Summits.
-The JAES outlines a long-term shared vision of the future of Africa-EU relations and defines various priorities, notably related to Climate, environment, and Space.
+The European Union and the African states adopted the Joint Africa-EU Strategy (JAES) in 2007 and renewed it in 2010 and 2014 at EU-Africa Summits.
+The JAES outlines a long-term, shared vision of the future of Africa-EU relations and defines priorities, notably related to climate, environment, and space.

 from strategy to action

-During the last 20 years, a number of activities have been established to support EUMETSAT’s strategic objectives towards Africa, and these are continuing to make a key contribution within the framework of the WMO and Joint EU-Africa strategies.
+Over the past 25 years, activities have been established to support EUMETSAT’s strategic objectives towards Africa, and these are continuing to make a key contribution within the framework of the WMO and Joint EU-Africa strategies.
 These activities are implemented by EUMETSAT directly or through various projects and initiatives and include:

-- Strengthening capacities to exploit satellite data by training
+- strengthening capacity to exploit satellite data through training

-- Supporting projects and initiatives in Africa (PUMA, AMESD, MESA, ClimDev Africa, GMES and Africa).
+- supporting projects and initiatives in Africa (PUMA, AMESD, MESA, SAWIDRA, GMES and Africa).